CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

-[Fabric Bot Services](https://fabric-cp.azurewebsites.net/bot/) platform is being utilized throughout the Windows Community Toolkit repo which to work as an automated bot and perform the tasks on behalf of users to increase productivity and ease the workflow.
+[Fabric Bot Services](https://fabric-cp.azurewebsites.net/bot/) platform is being utilized throughout the Windows Community Toolkit repo to work as an automated bot and perform the tasks on behalf of users to increase productivity and ease the workflow.

-You will see Bot in action wether you open an Issue, PullRequest, Comment, label,
+You will see the Bot in action whether you open an Issue, PullRequest, Comment, label, etc

+First, you will have to reach out to the team via [email](mailto:https://fabricbotservices@microsoft.com) to request permission to be added in the repo to you are looking to automate.

+Once the request is approved now you are able to customize the repo very easily in different ways.

+Here is how our current repo is organized: